Buchanan High School (Clovis, California): Activities

 The marching band has won awards and trophies in the Western Band Association and Northern California Band Association.

 Under the direction of Key Poulan, both concert wind ensembles were selected to perform at Carnegie Hall in New York City, April 14, 2001.

 The jazz band has produced several recordings, and has gone to the Monterey Next-Generation Jazz Festival in 2007, 2008, 2009, 2010, 2011, 2012, 2013, and in 2014 of which they placed 2nd in the nation.
 They have also performed at the Monterey Jazz Festival in 2007, 2008, and 2014.

 In May 2006, all four choir groups won 1st Gold at the spring festival and were given the prestigious Sweepstakes Award, earning the title of best high school choir on the entire West Coast that year.
 Similarly, in 2008 the groups placed 1st and 2nd and were duly noted for their outstanding work.

+In 2007, the high school created a memorial garden memorializing alumni who died while serving in the United States armed forces, including 8 who died in either Afghanistan or Iraq.

 In 2015, the school's robotics team, along with 3 other high school teams from around the country, won the FIRST Robotics Competition Championship in St. Louis, making them world champions.

 The school also has an award-winning National History Day team and a nationally ranked pep & cheer program.

 Buchanan High School is also known for its nationally recognized Space Mission simulation, titled Columbia Space.
 This program was started to expose students to the wonders of space, as well as to honor the crew members on the Space Shuttle Columbia.
 In the program, students create an entire mission, from planning experiments to training and selecting astronauts, by themselves.
 The Columbia Space Mission had a downlink with the International Space Station with Astronaut Greg Chamitoff.

 Buchanan High school won the national, state and valley championships for baseball in 2011.